AllenAnZifeng/DeepLearning282/README.md

 ## quickstart
 The code need a gpu device to run.

 Requires Huggingface and wandb accounts.

+Requires torch version 2.1.0+cu118 or higher and xformers to run.

+Note: Installing xformers with 'pip install xformers' may replace the previously installed torch version with the CPU version.
+Please ensure that the torch version remains compatible with CUDA (cu118) by reinstalling the appropriate torch version if needed.

 ### WINDOWS
 login into huggingface